The Criminal Process In California

 The Readiness Conference

-At this stage of the proceedings, your defense attorney will negotiate with the prosecutor and judge regarding reducing the charges, dismissing the case and lowering the sentence.
+At this stage of the proceedings, your attorney will negotiate with the prosecutor and judge regarding reducing the charges, dismissing the case and lowering the sentence.
 Essentially, the conference is a plea bargaining hearing.
 At the readiness conference, your lawyer can present the District Attorney and judge with information for them to consider in your case.
 Everything from evidence proving your innocence to letters confirming your character can be important at this stage.
 If things are not settled at this stage, you will have a preliminary hearing.

 The Preliminary Hearing